 Trial underway in shooting of Judge Charles Smith

 Jun.
-14—The trial of a man accused in the 2020 shooting of Chancery Court Judge Charles Smith is underway in Lafayette County, according to court officials.
+15—The trial of a man accused in the 2020 shooting of Chancery Court Judge Charles Smith is underway in Lafayette County, according to court officials.

 Smith was shot in the back while getting out of his truck at the Lauderdale County courthouse the morning of March 16, 2020.